dariodematties/BirdNET_Plugin/ecr_meta/README.md

    **--sensitivity**	'Sigmoid sensitivity; Higher values result in lower sensitivity.
 It is a float.
 Values in [0.25, 2.0].
 Defaults to 1.0.'

    **--min_conf**     'Minimum confidence threshold.
 Values in [0.01, 0.99].
 It is a float.
 Defaults to 0.1.'

+   **--keep**         'Keeps all the input files collected from the mic.
+Default is false'